 Your unique surgery will depend on your situation and goals.
 Below is a quick overview of the various procedures that can help you achieve breast symmetry.

-Breast lift repositions one or both of your breasts.
+Breast lift repositions one or both of your breasts to help correct breast asymmetry.
 While it does not change the size, it can move your breasts into a perkier, more youthful positioning.
 Patients often have this procedure at the same time as breast augmentation.

-Breast augmentation can improve the size of one or both of your breasts.
+Breast augmentation can improve the size of one or both of your breasts for breast asymmetry.
 This option is best for patients who have one breast that is significantly smaller than the other.
 However, you can also have implants of different sizes in both breasts.
 Choosing this option allows you to both enhance the size of your breasts while maintaining balance.

 Another common complaint patients have is their nipples are significantly different sizes.
 With nipple reduction, you can make one or both nipples/areolas smaller so their sizes match and look natural.

-For many patients, breast reduction might be the best solution.
+For many patients, breast reduction might be the best solution for breast asymmetry.
 Having one breast significantly larger than the other can cause a range of complications, including rashes and spinal problems.
 In these cases, you may see the best results by reducing the size of one or both breasts.

 Many patients come to use displeased with a breast procedure they received from another surgeon.
 When not done correctly, breast augmentation or a breast lift can leave you with uneven breasts.
 In these cases, you can have a breast revision procedure.
 This aims to correct the imperfections of your previous procedure and help you finally achieve your goals.